MrSushilShakya/noteapp/README.md

 Contributing

 Contributions to NoteApp are welcome!
 If you have any ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request on GitHub.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Acknowledgements

-    This project was inspired by the need for a simple and efficient note-taking application.
-    Special thanks to the React.js community for their contributions to the ecosystem.

-Contact

-For any inquiries or support, please contact [your email address].
-Disclaimer

-This project is intended for personal use and educational purposes only.
-The creators and contributors are not responsible for any misuse or unintended consequences of the application.
-Use it responsibly and ethically.